Victoria Memorial, Kolkata: History

-The government officials, princes, politicians, and people of India responded generously to Lord Curzon's appeal for funds, and the total cost of construction of the monument, amounting to one crore, five lakhs of Rupees (₹), was entirely derived from their voluntary subscriptions.
+The government officials, princes, politicians, and people of India responded generously to Lord Curzon's appeal for funds, and the total cost of construction of the monument, amounting to one crore, five lakhs of Rupees, was entirely derived from their voluntary subscriptions.

-The site chosen was near the present-day Raj Bhavan, known at the time as Government House.
+The site chosen was near the present-day Raj Bhawan, known at the time as Government House.
 The construction of the Victoria Memorial was delayed by Curzon's departure from India in 1905, with a subsequent loss of local enthusiasm for the project.
 There was also some uncertainty about the strength of the foundations, and tests on them were carried out.
-On 4 January 1906, the new Prince of Wales laid the foundation stone.
+On 4 January 1906, George, the Prince of Wales laid the foundation stone.

 The work of construction was entrusted to Messrs.
 Martin & Co. of Calcutta, and work on the superstructure began in 1910.

-In 1912, before construction was finished, King George V announced the transfer of the capital of India from Calcutta to New Delhi.
-Thus, the Victoria Memorial came to stand in what would be a major provincial city, rather than a capital.

-The Victoria Memorial was completed and formally opened to the public in 1921.
+In 1911, before construction was finished, George V, the Emperor of India, announced the transfer of the capital of India from Calcutta to New Delhi.
+Thus, the Victoria Memorial would come to stand in what would be a major provincial capital, rather than the national capital.
+The Victoria Memorial was completed and formally opened to the public in December 1921 by the Prince of Wales, the future Edward VIII.

 After 1947, some additions were made to the Memorial.

-A smaller Victoria memorial was also constructed in the Hardoi District, which has since been converted into a city club for recreation.
-Mahatma Gandhi addressed meetings at Hardoi in the 1930s.
+A smaller Victoria memorial was also constructed in the Hardoi district in North-Western Provinces (in modern Uttar Pradesh), which has since been converted into a city club for recreation.
+Mahatma Gandhi addressed meetings in Hardoi in the 1930s.